 By 2015, advances in data aggregation and machine learning opened the door to unifying online and offline advertising and conversions.
 This gave marketers a cross-channel view of their spending to improve media synergy and overall efficiency.
 In 2018, the unified approach was further enhanced when attribution models incorporated propensity.
 As a result, marketers finally could disentangle targeting and efficacy to understand the incremental effects of media without bias.

-As MTA gains widespread adoption with more data available for tracking consumer behavior, marketers must keep an eye on the future and be ready to adopt new methods.
-Even today, advertisers struggle to measure ad effectiveness due to the complexity and bias that is difficult to parse out in large data sets.
+As multi-touch attribution solutions gain widespread adoption with more data available for tracking consumer behavior, marketers must keep an eye on the future and be ready to adopt new methods.
+Even today, advertisers struggle to measure advertising effectiveness due to the complexity and bias that is difficult to parse out in large data sets.
 As we look toward the future of attribution, we expect to see these issues addressed in a variety of possible ways.